miquimus1/Web_Programming/README.md

 Social Network called Twidder using HTML, CSS, JavaScript, Python, REST and SQL.
-This repository contains the server-side, the client-side and the middleware.
+This repository contains the server-side, the client-side and an asynchronous client-server communication.
+It was tested using Selenium.
+Further security measures were applied as hashing the passwords before storing in the database and protecting the token while being transmitted.